sunjerry019/photonLauncher/README.md

  >
  > Pale Blue Dot, Carl Sagan

-Pseudo-official Github account for the Photonics Lab at Hwa Chong Institution. ~~The school admin doesn't know that this exists, nor do they have to.~~
+Github repo for the Photonics Lab at Hwa Chong Institution. ~~The school admin doesn't know that this exists, nor do they have to.~~

 **Documentation for individual scripts / experiments can be found in their respective folders.**